Addressing Challenges in Screw Manufacturing for Gas Turbine Applications

 Gas turbines often operate in harsh environments where exposure to moisture, chemicals, and contaminants is inevitable.
 Corrosion can severely affect the performance and structural integrity of screws, compromising the overall functionality of the gas turbine.

 Manufacturers tackle this challenge by utilizing corrosion-resistant materials and coatings.
-Stainless steel, nickel-based alloys, and titanium are commonly used due to their excellent corrosion resistance properties.
-Additionally, specialized coatings like zinc plating or ceramic coatings provide an extra layer of protection against corrosion.
+Stainless steel screws, nickel-based alloy screws, and titanium screws are commonly used due to their excellent corrosion resistance properties.
+Additionally, specialized coatings like zinc plated screws or ceramic coated screws provide an extra layer of protection against corrosion.

 3. Vibration and Fatigue